 Barnum Institute of Science and Horror

 Lougheryman is Irish for “Leprechaun”.
-His real name, which holds power against him, is Darragh Neville.
-If asked his name, he will reply: “Just call me Loughman”.
+If asked his real name, which holds power against him, he will reply: “Just call me Loughman”.

 His prime motivation is to gain wealth.
 He has wealth hided away, and will become violent and aggressive if questioned about “his finances”.
 In any event, he always carries a purse of gold in his vest pocket – required to summon faerie folk to his aid.
 Currently, the purse holds 12 oz of gold, allowing him to summon 12 Little People.